bennyspr/TFTransparentNavigationBar/README.md

 ## Requirements

-iOS 8 and later, Swift 2.0.
+iOS 8 and later.
 No Apple-private API used.

-## Known bugs

-- ~~Navigation bar keeps title during pop transition FIXED (but still problem with interactive transition)~~
-- ~~First transition to controller with transparent navbar moves with fromView frame~~
+For Swift 2.3 use branch swift2.3

 ## Installation